-Refer to Connector in Section 3 Component Names for the connection methods.
+Refer to Connector in Section 3 Names and Functions of Components for the connection methods.

 - Do not exceed the rated voltage range.
 Doing so may result in Product destruction or burning. - Tighten the mounting screws to a torque of 1.2 N·m. - Tighten the Cable connector to a torque of 0.39 to 0.49 N⋅m. - Mount the two-way Branch Cable with an M4 screw.